musictheory/NilScript/README.md

 }
 ```

-oj handles the binding for you.
+NilScript handles the binding for you.
 No additional code is needed to access ivars or `self`:

 ```
 - (void) incrementAfterDelay:(Number)delay